-- Resurfacing hemiarthroplasty: The cap of the ball joint is replaced with a prosthesis and the remaining bone is preserved.
+- Resurfacing Hemiarthroplasty: The cap of the ball joint is replaced with a prosthesis and the remaining bone is preserved.

-- Stemmed hemiarthroplasty: Only the ball part of the shoulder joint is replaced with a metal ball and stem.
+- Stemmed Hemiarthroplasty: Only the ball part of the shoulder joint is replaced with a metal ball and stem.

-- Total shoulder replacement: The entire ball and socket joint is replaced with metal and plastic, respectively.
+- Total Shoulder Replacement: The entire ball and socket joint is replaced with metal and plastic, respectively.

-- Reverse total shoulder replacement: This method is used if the patient doesn’t have a functioning rotator cuff.
+- Reverse Total Shoulder Replacement: This method is used if the patient doesn’t have a functioning rotator cuff.

-Recovery from all shoulder surgeries will involve having your arm in a sling to limit movement for a period of time after your procedure.
+Presently, recovery from all shoulder surgeries will involve having your arm in a sling to limit movement for a period of time after your procedure.
 On the easy end is debridement, where patients are in a sling for two to four weeks.
 With stabilization, rotator cuff repairs, and replacement, patients will be in a sling for four to six weeks.